aws/aws-dotnet-extensions-configuration/README.md

 For more details, refer [Restricting access to Systems Manager parameters using IAM policies](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-access.html).

 ## AppConfig
-If the application reads configuration values from AWS Systems Manager AppConfig, the AWS credentials used must have access to `appconfig:GetConfiguration` service operation.
+If the application reads configuration values from AWS Systems Manager AppConfig, the AWS credentials used must have access to `appconfig:StartConfigurationSession` and `appconfig:GetLatestConfiguration` service operations.
 Below is an example IAM policy for this action.
 ```JSON
 {
   "Version": "2012-10-17",